mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

   #+BEGIN_IMPORTANT
   Playing around with queries can be detrimental to the health of your [[graph]] as you may create blocks and pages just for testing purposes.
 Use a dedicated playground graph for this!
   #+END_IMPORTANT
 - In the following sections you will walk through various examples of querying data in Logseq.
-The tutorials are intended for beginners getting started with [advanced queries]([[Queries/Advanced Queries]]) in Logseq.
+The tutorials are intended for beginners getting started with [advanced queries]([[Queries/Advanced Queries]]).
 -
   #+BEGIN_TIP
   We will work with content from page: [[advanced-queries-tutorial-data]].
 Make sure to check it out before you go through the examples.
   #+END_TIP
 - You can walk through the examples below one by one or quickly jump to a specific example:
 	- [Example 1 - Find a Tag](((612beaec-f2e0-41eb-902c-924d30050263)))